kiranz/just-api/docs/docs/features.md

       status_code: 201
 ```

-You can also send binary data as body by reading from a file as shown below.
+You can also send binary data as body from a file as shown below.

 ```yaml
   - name: post binary data (file) as body